petrayang2002/InterStatHub/Regression and Correlation.md

 Another kind of regression is the non-linear regression analysis, in which the two continous variables are related in a curved relationship.

+It is important to omit missing data cases in the dataset.
+Otherwise, R won't run the correlation or linear regression analyses.

+Omission can happen in either pairwise or listwise.
+Pairwise deletion (available-case analysis) omits pairs of data with avaiable values.
+Listwise deletion (complete-case analysis) omits all data for cases if any value is missing.

 ## R
 1. Correlation
 ```
 cor(MyData$Variable1, MyData$Variable2)

+cor(MyData, use="complete.obs") #listwise (by default)
+cor(MyData, use="pairwise.complete.obs") #pairwise

 # or

 cor.test(MyData$Variable1, MyData$Variable2)
 ```

-2. Linear regression
+2. Regression
 ```
-  model<-lm(DV~IV, data=MyData)
+model <- lm(DV ~ IV, data = MyData) #Linear regression
+model <- glm(DV ~ IV, data = MyData, family = binomial) #Logistic regression

   summary(model)

 # The results will show F value, df, p value, and multiple R-squared (indicating accuracy).

 ```

-It is important to omit missing data cases in the dataset.
-Otherwise, R won't run the correlation or linear regression analyses.

-Listwise deletion (complete-case analysis) removes all data for a case that has one or more missing values.

-Omission can happen in either pairwise or listwise.
-Pairwise deletion (available-case analysis) omits pairs of data with avaiable values.
-Listwise deletion (complete-case analysis) omits all data for cases if any value is missing.

-The steps are shown below: